yeastphp/loafpan/README.md

 ];
 ```

-Combining this all together requires us to create a Loafpan class
+Finally, applying all this, create a Loafpan instance with a directory in which it can scribble php files and
+call `expand` with the class you want to expand into, in our case `Sandwich` and the user input.

+The following example shows this usage

 ```php
 $loafpan = new Loafpan($yourLoafpanCacheDirectory);